ibm-cloud-docs/openwhisk/openwhisk_actions.md

 ```
 {: pre}

+While these steps are shown for Python 3 (with kind `python:3`), you can do the same with alternative Python kinds `python:2` or `python-jessie:3`.

 ### Package Python Actions with a virtual environment in zip files
 {: #openwhisk_actions_python_virtualenv}

 Another way of packaging Python dependencies is by using a virtual environment (`virtualenv`) which allows you to link additional packages that can be installed via [`pip`](https://packaging.python.org/installing/) for example.
-To ensure compatibility with the OpenWhisk container, package installations inside a virtualenv must be done in the target environment.
-So the docker image `openwhisk/python2action` or `openwhisk/python3action` are used to create a virtualenv directory for your action.

 As with basic zip file support, the name of the source file that contains the main entry point must be `__main__.py`.
 To clarify, the contents of `__main__.py` is the main function, so for this example you can rename `hello.py` to `__main__.py` from the previous section.
 In addition, the virtualenv directory must be named `virtualenv`.
 See the following example scenario for installing dependencies, packaging them in a virtualenv, and creating a compatible OpenWhisk action.

+To ensure compatibility with the OpenWhisk runtime container, package installations inside a virtualenv must be done in the target environment using the corresponding image to the kind.
+- For kind `python:2` use the docker image `openwhisk/python2action`.
+- For kind `python:3` use the docker image `openwhisk/python3action`.
+- For kind `python-jessie:3` use the docker image `ibmfunctions/action-python-v3`.

 1. Given a [requirements.txt ![External link icon](../icons/launch-glyph.svg "External link icon")](https://pip.pypa.io/en/latest/user_guide/#requirements-files) file that contains the `pip` modules and versions to install, run the following to install the dependencies and create a virtualenv using a compatible Docker image:
     ```
-    docker run --rm -v "$PWD:/tmp" openwhisk/python3action bash -c "cd tmp && virtualenv virtualenv && source virtualenv/bin/activate && pip install -r requirements.txt"
+    docker run --rm -v "$PWD:/tmp" openwhisk/python3action bash \ -c "cd tmp && virtualenv virtualenv && source virtualenv/bin/activate && pip install -r requirements.txt"
     ```
     {: pre}